swimminginlove/algorithm-explainer/2_add_two_numbers/README.md

 4. Now we give the next of _cur_ the value of the remainder of _c_ divided by 10
 5. Move cur to the next position
 6. Change value of _c_ to _c_ divided by 10 which should equal 1 if _c_ was 10 and 0 if it wasn't
-7. When everything is done return tail of result linked list
+7. When everything is done return result linked list